Minecraft-Java-Edition-Speedrunning/rules/rules.md

 Entangled Rule(s):
 A.11.8 is nullified by: [CE20.3.3](#bookmark=id.yify526qiy)
 A.11.9) If you would like to use a tool/reference sheet that is not listed above, please open a thread.
 It may be allowed at the discretion of moderators.
 Please note:
-A.11.10.a) The tool must only use position, angle, and dimension from the F3 menu.
+A.11.9.a) The tool must only use position, angle, and dimension from the F3 menu.
-A.11.10.a.i) Clarification: This excludes biome and temperature.
+A.11.9.a.i) Clarification: This excludes biome and temperature.
-A.11.10.b) If it is a code-based tool, it must be on a publicly accessible repository (ex., Github).
+A.11.9.b) If it is a code-based tool, it must be on a publicly accessible repository (ex., Github).
+Entangled Rule(s):
+A.11.9 is nullified by: [CE20.3.3](#bookmark=id.yify526qiy)

 ## **A.12: Illegitimate Behaviour**